rmiriyala/CS126FinalProject/DEVELOPMENT.md

 #### (4/27) Added ofRectangle Objects, Makes Thumbnails Clickable

 Added ofRectangle objects (because they store x-position, y-position, width and height) and programmed the on-click methods for these rectangles to load the video filepath that is embedded in the data pair.
 Later plan on changing each rectangle object to link to a video object.

+#### (4/28) Implemented GUI Video Selection With Objects

+Now have a VideoObject to represent the video, which will allow it to save the image/video filepath, whether it was watched, the rating, and the playback position of the video.
+The user class, which has yet to be created, is planned to hold an vector of video objects (currently held in ofApp) and will be able to see/recall their preferences and watch times based on their history.

+#### (4/28) Added Video Closing System

+The video closing system has been implemented, but the saving of the time is not working; will probably look into what is going wrong, best guess at this point is there may be a problem with copying and I will have to directly change the object using a memory address in the future.